TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 8/Psalms 8.1.md

 ---

-[For the Chief Musician; set to the Gittith.
-A Psalm of David].
-O Jehovah, our Lord, How excellent is thy name in all the earth, Who hast set thy glory upon the heavens!
+Yahweh, our Lord, how majestic is your name in all the earth, who has set your glory above the heavens!